To Kill a Mockingbird, Author Harper Lee

 ƒ Rock Hudson was the studio's first choice for Atticus Finch.

 ƒ Harper Lee became very good friends with Gregory Peck.
 She gifted him with her father's watch.
-Harper Lee has declined and pretty much put the brakes on any other adaptation of her book, including remakes of the film.
+Harper Lee has always declined and put the brakes on any other adaptation of her book, including remakes of the film.

 Capote and Lee